 - But so be it.
 I didn’t burden you, but – being cunning – I took you through trickery.

-- Lest having come again, my God might humble me before you and I might mourn many of the men who have sinned beforehand and didn’t repent of the impurity, and fornication, and wanton debauchery they did.
+- Lest having come again, my God might humble me before you and I might mourn many of the men who have sinned beforehand and didn’t repent of the impurity, and fornication, and wanton debauchery that they did.